federicotdn/verb/README.md

 ## Features

-- Send requests from Emacs using HTTP and HTTPS.
+- Send HTTP and HTTPS requests from Emacs.
-- Organize request specifications using Org mode.
+- Organize request specifications into trees using Org mode.
-- Easily define common attributes (URLs, query string, headers, etc.) for many requests.
+- Easily define common attributes (URLs, query strings, headers, etc.) for many requests.
 - Correctly handle text encodings (charsets) for requests and responses.
 - Display PDF, PNG, JPEG, BMP, GIF and SVG responses.
-- Evaluate and substitute Emacs Lisp expressions in specifications text.
+- Evaluate and substitute Emacs Lisp expressions in specifications.
 - Can export requests to `curl` format.
 - Integrates with Babel.
 - Includes mouse support (menu bar and mode line).
-- Supports uploading files on requests.
+- Supports file uploads.
 - Optionally uses `url-queue` backend.
+- Has no dependencies!
 - Easy to use! (hopefully).

 ## Table of Contents